ivangfr/springboot-aws-localstack-dynamodb-lambda-sns-sqs/README.md

   ```
   DEBUG=1 docker-compose up
   ```
-  > **Note:** Debug logs are enabled so that we have more insights about what is happening
+  > **Note**: Debug logs are enabled so that we have more insights about what is happening

 - In a new terminal, initialize `LocalStack` by running the following script
   ```